theosotr/fsmove-eval/README.md

 where `<base-image>` refers to the base image from which we set up the environment.
-In our evaluation, we ran Puppet manifests on Debian Stretch, so use we `debian:stretch` as the base image.
+In our evaluation, we ran Puppet manifests on Debian Stretch, so we used `debian:stretch` as the base image.
-So run
+So please run the following command:
 ```bash
 docker build -t fsmove --build-arg IMAGE_NAME=debian:stretch .
 ```